weaviate/weaviate-io/docs/weaviate/core-knowledge/indexing.md

 ## Module configuration

-As you've learned in the [basics getting started guide](./basics.md#modules), you can use Weaviate with or without modules.
+As you've learned in the [basics section](./basics.md#modules), you can use Weaviate with or without modules.
 To use Weaviate _with_ modules, you must configure them in the schema.

 An example configuration: